Estimated reading time: 11 minutes

 This is why you may only see a handful each year, but the rest of the blog posts are written.

-Sometimes a company wants you to write a blog post, including a writing fee of $400 up to $1000.
+Sometimes, a company wants you to write a blog post, including a writing fee of $400 up to $1000.

 Believe me; you’ll get people emailing you daily about sponsored posts and links.

-At the end of the day, it’s up to you to proceed with sponsored posts; however, they are big moneymakers.
+It’s up to you to proceed with sponsored posts; however, they are big moneymakers.

 Freelancing